Odine History, Family Crest & Coats of Arms

 Another 44 words (3 lines of text) are included under the topic Early Odine Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Odine family to Ireland
+Migration of the Odine family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Odine or a variant listed above: John Oldham (c.1600-1636) who emigrated to Plymouth in 1623, was involved in establishing the unsuccessful settlement on Cape Ann (1626), and was murdered by the Pequot in an event leading to the Pequot War (1637).
 Thomas Oldham settled in New England in 1635.